reiver/golang-backend-training/README.md

 The whole point of this guide is that _you_ go and learn what you need to learn to be able to complete each assignment in this guide.

-If you can accomplish all these tasks, you will have _a lot_ of the skills necessary to do **backend development** using the Go programming language.
+If you can accomplish all these tasks then you will have _a lot_ of the skills necessary to do **backend development** using the Go programming language.

 This guide gives you hints.
 And you should spend a bit of time trying to figure out stuff yourself. **BUT DON'T SPEND TOO MUCH TIME BEING STUCK.
 ASK FOR HELP IF YOU GET STUCK!**